 Teacher Licensure in Physical Education

 If you plan to obtain teaching licensure, you should be in contact with the Department of Education as well as the Department of Kinesiology.

 Licensure PK-12 Requirements

 To be admitted to the teacher education program, a student must establish and maintain a 2.75 cumulative grade-point average and a 3.0 grade-point average in the physical education major.
 The quality of all major and minor courses must be C or better.
 Please see the Department of Education for additional criteria.

-Students are required to pass the Test of Academic Proficiency (TAP) to be admitted to a licensure program or have a minimum of 22 on the ACT or 1110 on the SAT, the appropriate content area test prior to the student teaching semester.
+Students are required to pass the Test of Academic Proficiency (TAP) to be admitted to the secondary licensure program, the physical education content area test prior to the student teaching semester, and the edTPA.